 These transfers are subject to special rules under European and UK data protection law.

 Non-EEA countries do not have the same data protection laws as the United Kingdom and EEA.
 We will, however, ensure the transfer complies with data protection law and all personal data will be secure.

-If you would like further information please contact Matt Downing, our Data Protection Officer (see ‘How to contact us’ below).
+If you would like further information please contact Murray Graham, our Data Protection Officer (see ‘How to contact us’ below).